hexojs/site/source/api/index.md

 ## Exit

-You should call the `exit` method upon successful or unsuccessful completion of a command.
+You should call the `exit` method upon successful or unsuccessful completion of a console command.
 This allows Hexo to exit gracefully and finish up important things such as saving the database.

 ``` js
 hexo.call('generate').then(function(){